• Skip to primary navigation

 This spring we played a saran wrap ball game at my nephew’s birthday party that was basically just going around a circle, each person unwrapping one layer of saran wrap, and keeping whatever prizes were inside.

 So here you go – the best saran wrap ball game ever.
 Well, I haven’t played all of them – but I think this was is pretty darn fun.
-It’s definitely of my new favorite Christmas party games!
+It’s definitely of my new favorite Christmas party games and honestly one of the most fun Christmas games I’ve played!

 While I made this game specifically to be a saran wrap Christmas game, you could totally use one of these variations as birthday party games or even baby shower games (toss in some baby items!)

-The basic idea of the game is that you wrap up a bunch of gifts and prizes in a huge saran wrap ball and then people take turns unwrapping it – anything they unwrap they keep.
+The basic idea of the game is that you wrap up a bunch of gifts and prizes in a huge saran wrap ball and then people take roll dice to win turns to unwrap it – anything they unwrap they keep.
+The game ends when you get to the center of the ball!

-You can get those cards along with the other ones in the PDF at the bottom of this post!
+You can get both sets of cards along with the other ones in the PDF at the bottom of this post!

 Cards used for a saran wrap game